Job Security In The UK: What To Do If Your Job Isn’t Secure In 2024

 Some questions you might consider asking include:

-- What’s the career path for people in this role?
-If most people in the role don’t advance, or they can’t tell you of a career path beyond growth in responsibility, it may not be secure.
+• What’s the career path for people in this role?
+If most people in the role don’t advance or can’t tell you of a career path beyond growth in responsibility, it may not be secure.

 You can also research a firm ahead of time.
 If you search for the firm’s name and see reports of layoffs, well, you have your answer.
 It’s also possible to seek out existing or former employees on sites like LinkedIn and simply ask.